nielsdimmers/ProductivityTools/README.md

 Send an e-mail to the given e-mail address with the in config_mail specified indicators, and the text between the indicators will be added as an journal entry.

 # Change log
-Changelog title formatting is (since 2023-02-10.1 (50)): `YYYY-MM-DD.A (B)` where A is a counter for the number of changelogs of that day (omitted if it's the first one) and B is the number of changelog entries in total.
+Changelog title formatting is (since 2023-02-10.1 (50)): `YYYY-MM-DD.A (B) C` where A is a counter for the number of changelogs of that day (omitted if it's the first one) and B is the number of changelog entries in total.
 The most recent changelog is on top.
 C is optional and usually the commit message, so a very short summary of what I did.

+Impact of change can be any of (minor, medium, major, breaking).

+## 2023-02-10.2 (51)
++ (minor) Fix bug where global var 	`MIN_RETRIEVE_TIME` wasn't converted to int breaking the journal.
++ (major) Did a big efficiency overhaul of the journal interface.
+It should be (a little bit) faster and is about 1/5th shorter with more functionality
++ (major) Added functionality to delete a journal, only works for specific date (1987-10-20)
++ (major) Added a test script: `test_journal`
++ (minor) Made the creation of the journal based on the date of the journal, instead of today
++ (major) Journal interface now uses the new API version

 ## 2023-02-10.1 (50) Cosmetics, globalisation and cleanup
 + (minor) Removed a useless check for '\n' in journal interface long message check